dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 \infrule{A <: B}{A <: Mutable\ B}
 \infrule{A <: B}{Mutable\ A <: Mutable\ B}

 `Ref` types are invariant.
-There is a known problem with generic arrays being covariant in several popular programming languages, like Java and C#, which is explained, for example, in \cite{Birka}. {>> As we discussed per email, the problem has nothing to do with arrays per se.
-Mutable references also has this problem.
-It's important that you explain why you don't have that problem. <<}
+There is a known problem with mutable references being covariant.
+An example of this is covariant arrays in several popular programming languages, like Java and C#, which is explained, for example, in
+\cite{Birka}.

 `Maybe` type is covariant: